smithkerrin01/Tidy-Data-Project/README.md

 For each record it is provided:
 ======================================

-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
+* Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variable
+* A 561-feature vector with time and frequency domain variable
-- Its activity label.
+* Its activity label.
-- An identifier of the subject who carried out the experiment.
+* An identifier of the subject who carried out the experiment.

 The original dataset includes the following files:
 =======+++++++++==================================

-- 'README.txt'
+* 'README.txt'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+* 'features_info.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.
+* 'features.txt': List of all features.

-- 'activity_labels.txt': Links the class labels with their activity name.
+* 'activity_labels.txt': Links the class labels with their activity name.

-- 'train/X_train.txt': Training set.
+* 'train/X_train.txt': Training set.

-- 'train/y_train.txt': Training labels.
+* 'train/y_train.txt': Training labels.

-- 'test/X_test.txt': Test set.
+* 'test/X_test.txt': Test set.

-- 'test/y_test.txt': Test labels.
+* 'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.

-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+* 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+* 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+* 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+* 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 Notes:
 ======
 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.

-For more information about this dataset contact: activityrecognition@smartlab.ws
+For more information about the original dataset contact: activityrecognition@smartlab.ws

 License:
 ========